Miro’s Museum and Montjuïc Hill

-is a tour a bit different from the typical ones.
-We’ll be on the hill of Montjuïc, but do not worry we have a great system of escalators to climb the mountain so we can move through the hill quite quickly and easily.
+Is a tour a bit different from the typical ones.
+We’ll be visiting Montjuïc Hill.
+Do not worry; we have a great system of escalators to climb the mountain so we can move through the hill quite quickly and easily.

-We’ll visit the only Museum in the world exclusively dedicated to the great Barcelonian artist, Joan Miró.
-Inside this museum, we have a great variety of his work, including tapestry, assemblages, burned paintings and more.
-Plus you can have some fascinating pictures from the rooftop with some very colorful sculptures and Barcelona in the background.
+We’ll visit the only museum in the world exclusively dedicated to the great Barcelonian artist, Joan Miró.
+Inside this museum, we have a great variety of his work, including tapestry, assemblages, burned paintings, and more.
+Plus you can take some fascinating pictures from the rooftop with some very colorful sculptures and Barcelona in the background.

 We’ll also tour the National Art Museum (MNAC) (optional) and, if you are interested in Modern architecture, we can add a visit to the Mies Van der Rohe Pavilion, or visiting another surprising building just across the street, the Caixa Forum, an old factory from the 19 hundred.

 We´ll also see the beautiful Plaza de España, built for the 1929 International Exhibition.
 If you would like to stay around there to have some lunch we’ll recommend you some of our favorite places around Plaza de España; just a few minutes walk from the square you have some very traditional neighborhoods with excellent restaurants.

 Private licensed guide only for your party.

 Priority access to all the sights.

 What is not included: